novoda/ios-demos/README.md

 * [UIView+Autolayout](https://github.com/novoda/ios-demos/blob/master/UIView%2BAutolayout.swift)
 extends UIView; Import this into your project to be able to use constraints programmatically in a straightforward way.

+* [ARDemos](https://github.com/novoda/ios-demos/tree/master/ARDemos): This repository is a basic iOS app using ARKit to allow adding of custom `.dae` or `.scn` files so that they can be viewed through a device in augmented reality.
+No prior knowledge of any code is required.

+* [ARExperiment](https://github.com/novoda/ios-demos/tree/master/ARExperiment): Sample iOS app with the different demos .
+It is part of the [blog post](https://www.novoda.com/blog/).